G20Michu/RdLib/README.md

       If you want to track objects which are moving more chaotic you can set higher values in Kalman_Q.
       0.1 value is default value which is universal but not the best. higher value of that parameters gives you more repsponsive output from filter which have more interference and vice versa.
+      Setting higher frequency in radar will couse more measurement density but for cost of more interference.
+      Those cheap radars are quiet not precise so it is the best to set that value as low as you can in your project.

       For that is usefull Kalman_Test()
       Example of using that function: